NGcodeX/spiderdiplome/README.md

 ## Tools and Technologies Used

 1. **JUnit:** For unit testing Java code to ensure that individual components function correctly.
-2. **Selenium:** For automating web application testing, ensuring that the UI behaves as expected.
 3. **Apache JMeter:** For performance and load testing to verify the application's scalability and performance under different conditions.
 4. **MySQL:** Database testing to ensure data integrity and proper functioning of database operations.
 5. **GitHub:** For version control and collaboration, ensuring all test scripts and documents are properly managed and shared among team members.
-6. **JIRA/GitHub Issues:** For tracking bugs and managing test tasks, ensuring all issues are documented and resolved efficiently.

 ## Test Plan and Execution